 It also apparently resulted in a significant drop in productivity.

-Introducing huddle rooms
+Introducing huddle room furniture

 Considering that people tend to avoid each other in the open plan office environment, meetings have become one of the most important interactions in the workplace.
 Thus, so many companies responded by building conference rooms.